msestak/FindOrigin/README.md

     FindOrigin.pm --mode=restore_chdb --database=kam --in=/msestak/blastout/ --max_processes=8
     FindOrigin.pm --mode=restore_chdb --database=kam --in=/msestak/blastout/ --max_processes=8 --drop_tbl

+    # find top hits N for all species in a database
+    FindOrigin.pm --mode=top_hits -d kam --top_hits=10

 # DESCRIPTION

 FindOrigin is modulino used to analyze BLAST database (to get content in genomes and sequences) and BLAST output (to figure out where are hits coming from).
 It includes config, command-line and logging management.